 - Finally, click the Save changes button at the bottom right corner of your browser window to finalize the selection of two-step verification.

-If you use G Suite, I highly recommends that you enable this option to make your accounts more secure.
+If you use G Suite, I highly recommend that you enable this option to make your accounts more secure.

-Like to hear your view about 2FA, feel free comment below.
+Like to hear your view about 2FA, feel free to comment below.